schikani/esp-wifi-station/README.md

 			    Returning to the station.

 You can change the AP settings, Add/Remove networks, Auto-connect/Manually-connect to networks from the station console.
+Simply type "station()" from MicroPython REPL to see the station console.

 			  __|_________________________________________________________|__
 			    |                * Welcome to the Station! *              |